weka/csi-wekafs/examples/dynamic_filesystem/README.md

   > **NOTE:** In Weka software, capacity allocated by any snapshot is always accounted towards the parent filesystem.
   > This eventually means that data stored inside snapshots reduces available capacity for both the parent filesystem itself, and all its snapshots.
   > In order to be able to use snapshot functionality, the size of the filesystem must be sufficient to include all its snapshots.
-  > The parameter above allows to pre-allocate capacity for snapshot-based volumes and snapshots derived from filesystem.
+  > The parameter above allows to pre-allocate capacity for snapshot-backed volumes and snapshots derived from filesystem.

   > **WARNING:** Insufficient free capacity on the filesystem would render all volumes originating from the particular filesystem ouf of free capacity
   > Using the parameter above is not mandatory, although recommended.
 However, it is crucial to monitor the free capacity on any filesystem that serves
-  > for creation of dynamic volumes, either snapshot-based or directory-based, and expand it if needed using Weka cluster management.
+  > for creation of dynamic volumes, either snapshot-backed or directory-backed, and expand it if needed using Weka cluster management.

 ## Notes regarding object deletion: